13. I2C Sensors

 The below figure using the old compass.
 Wiring with the new compass should match the schematic above.
 Note that the pins used for the I2C module requested in these instruction; which will not necessarily be the same as shown here.
 Note that the SDA and SCL connections near where the ranger is plugged in are not the source of the I2C but instead of the connections to SDA and SCL for the ranger.

-5. Create a function uint16_t readCompass() that follows the Compass pseudocode and saves the measured heading value into a global variable.
+that follows the Compass pseudocode and returns the measured heading value as auint16_t

 Note